openai/chatgpt-retrieval-plugin/README.md

 [AnalyticDB](https://www.alibabacloud.com/help/en/analyticdb-for-postgresql/latest/product-introduction-overview) is a distributed cloud-native vector database designed for storing documents and vector embeddings.
 It is fully compatible with PostgreSQL syntax and managed by Alibaba Cloud.
 AnalyticDB offers a powerful vector compute engine, processing billions of data vectors and providing features such as indexing algorithms, structured and unstructured data capabilities, real-time updates, distance metrics, scalar filtering, and time travel searches.
 For detailed setup instructions, refer to [`/docs/providers/analyticdb/setup.md`](/docs/providers/analyticdb/setup.md).

-#### OpenSearch
+#### Alibaba Cloud OpenSearch
-[OpenSearch](https://www.alibabacloud.com/product/opensearch?spm=a3c0i.24291077.6791778070.126.79176df571ilTO) is a one-stop platform to develop intelligent search services.
+[AlibabaCloudOpenSearch](https://www.alibabacloud.com/product/opensearch?spm=a3c0i.24291077.6791778070.126.79176df571ilTO) is a one-stop platform to develop intelligent search services.
 OpenSearch was built based on the large-scale distributed search engine developed by Alibaba.
 OpenSearch serves more than 500 business cases in Alibaba Group and thousands of Alibaba Cloud customers.
-OpenSearch helps develop search services in different search scenarios, including e-commerce, O2O, multimedia, the content industry, communities and forums, and big data query in enterprises, , refer to [`/docs/providers/opensearch/setup.md`](/docs/providers/opensearch/setup.md).
+OpenSearch helps develop search services in different search scenarios, including e-commerce, O2O, multimedia, the content industry, communities and forums, and big data query in enterprises, , refer to [`/docs/providers/opensearch/setup.md`](/docs/providers/alibabacloudopensearch/setup.md).

 ### Running the API locally